 When contributions made by the Members of the Fund exceed the concessional contributions cap (general cap of $25,000 per annum), an additional tax is applied to the Members.

-From 2014 onwards, if your contributions exceed the cap, the excess amount will be included in your personal assessable income and taxed at the marginal tax rate.
+From 2017 onwards, if your contributions exceed the cap, the excess amount may be taxed at penalty rate and and treated as non-concessional contributions.

 The first year in which Members can access unused concessional contributions is the 2020 financial year.